cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 If some of the elements in the list cannot be modified, it is an error if it is assigned to an `out` loop control variable:

 ```
-for out i in a, b, c + 1, d do
+for var out i in a, b, c + 1, d do
     i = rand(10);
 end;
 ```